Betcha by Golly, Wow: Critical reception

-Larry Flick of Billboard stated, "He follows the blueprint of the Stylistics' original recording almost to the letter, offering only the scant and fleeting hints of the offbeat brilliance on which he has built his career.
+Larry Flick from Billboard magazine stated, "He follows the blueprint of the Stylistics' original recording almost to the letter, offering only the scant and fleeting hints of the offbeat brilliance on which he has built his career.
 That said, this is certainly a pleasant and hit-worthy effort, thanks in large part to a sweetly romantic falsetto vocal and the warm familiarity of the song."
 Everett True from Melody Maker was negative, writing, "Insipid cover of Stylistics oldie.
 Breathy vocals and saccharine sentiments recall the worst of the Seventies.
 This is music punk set out to destroy."
-A reviewer from Music Week gave the cover version four out of five, adding, "This smoothly-produced debut for The Artist's new label is a sleek and seamless cover of the Stylistics' seventies hit.
+A reviewer from Music Week gave the cover version a score of four out of five, adding, "This smoothly-produced debut for The Artist's new label is a sleek and seamless cover of the Stylistics' seventies hit.
 A hit no doubt, but not one of his classics."